ibm-cloud-docs/account/faqs-account.md

 * To close a Lite account, go to the [Account settings](/account/settings) page, and click **Close account**.
 You can reactivate your account if you upgrade to a Pay-As-You-Go or Subscription account.
 After an account is closed for 30 days, all data is deleted and all services are removed.

-* You might receive a final invoice after you close your account due to incurred charges from the month before the account was closed.
-* Before you request to close an account, cancel all services and resources within the account.
-Make sure to state that you want all services and data to be deleted immediately and that you understand all services and data are unrecoverable within the account closure case.

 ## Can I log in to the console with my SoftLayer ID?
 {: #slid}